Tony Isaac’s Oleander Protocol for Cancer and AIDS

 The second way to take this product is to make the “oleander soup” yourself.
 Do NOT touch an oleander plant until you have read the eBook!
 The book provides excellent information about oleander, plus it gives exact directions on how to make it yourself at home.
 The end result is generally called: oleander soup.
 The only people who should use this method are people who cannot afford the less than $100 a month for the extract or capsules.

-One word of warning: Even though the dilution factor is now well established, BEFORE you even begin processing a real oleander plant, the sections of the eBook which discuss making the oleander soup should be read SEVERAL times.
-Take notes to make sure you know what you are doing before you even touch the plant and two people should agree with the process you design!!
+WARNING: Even though the dilution factor is now well established before you even begin processing a real oleander plant, the sections of the eBook which discuss making the oleander soup should be read SEVERAL times.
+Take notes to make sure you know what you are doing before you even touch the plant and two people should agree with the process you design.

 Whether you take the prepared versions or make your own oleander soup, it is important to buy the “Bible” on using oleander to treat cancer or AIDS.
 It is a very inexpensive eBook, about $15.
 What is nice about eBooks is that because they are electronic they can be updated very easily, thus, you are always buying the most current information.
 Here is the website which sells the book:

 Cancer's Natural Enemy